r-grandorder/tri-hermes/en/pages/anastasia.md

 These injuries are nothing to me!
 The lives you weaklings from Proper Human History have led are NOTHING compared to the suffering of my subjects!

 **Ivan the Terrible:**
-Behold the power of the Yaga...The power of the Tsar...! ! !
+Behold the power of the Yaga...The power of the Tsar...!!!

-**--BATTLE--:**
+**--BATTLE--**

 **Ivan the Terrible:**
 Ah...Aah...Aaaaaah...So, this...This is the end...